github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Are we going for extensions packs as the recommended default?
 If yes, then we probably need to elaborate with a concrete example.

-In the sections below, we will go through the different extension points using concrete examples.
+In the sections below, we will show by example how to add tuples to the different extension points.
-The extension points are used to customize and improve the existing dataflow queries, by providing sources, sinks and flow through for library methods.
+The extension points are used to customize and improve the existing dataflow queries, by providing sources, sinks, and flow through for library elements.
 The **Reference material** section will in more detail describe the *mini DSLs* that are used to comprise a model definition for each extension point.

 Example: Taint sink in the **java.sql** package.
 ------------------------------------------------

 In this example we will see, how to define the argument of the **execute** method as a SQL injection sink.
-This is the **execute** method in the **Statement** class, which is located in the 'java.sql' package.
+This is the **execute** method in the **Statement** class, which is located in the **java.sql** package.
 Please note that this sink is already added to the CodeQL Java analysis.

 .. code-block:: java